nkapila6/nk/content/masters/cs7641-review.md

 In finals, I score a 32.5/57 which dropped my overall to 88.70 % leading to an A. The finals did not go so well since the questions were tricky and confusing but mostly from the lectures.
 Just do the lectures + George’s [notes](https://teapowered.dev/assets/ml-notes.pdf) and you should be fine.

+## Summer scaling
+For the summer cohort of 2024, the course was scaled and some additions were made as below.
+- A new hypothesis quiz was added to assist with better report writing at the start of the semester.
+- Potentially, for summer only since timelines are short, Assignment 4 on Reinforcement Learning was dropped.

 ## Other interesting text to review:

 - [Why CS7641 is an awesome class and some tips to succeed.](https://www.reddit.com/r/OMSCS/comments/18oc5ad/why_cs7641_is_an_awesome_class_and_some_tips_to/) by [suzaku18393](https://www.reddit.com/user/suzaku18393/)